Jakarta: Ethnicity

 Jakarta is pluralistic and religiously diverse, without a majority ethnic group.
-As of 2010, 36.17% of the city's population were Javanese, 28.29% Betawi (locally established mixed race, cemented by diverse creole), 14.61% Sundanese, 6.62% Chinese, 3.42% Batak, 2.85% Minangkabau, 0.96% Malays, Indo and others 7.08%.
+As of 2010, 36.17% of the city's population were Javanese, 28.29% Betawi (locally established mixed race, cemented by diverse creole), 14.61% Sundanese, 6.62% Chinese, 3.42% Batak, 2.85% Minangkabau, 0.96% Malays, Indo and others 7.06%.

 The 'Betawi' (Orang Betawi, or 'people of Batavia') are immigrant descendants of the old city who became widely recognised as an ethnic group by the mid-19th century.
 They mostly descend from an eclectic mix of Southeast Asians brought or attracted to meet labour needs.
-They are thus a creole ethnic group who came from much of Indonesia.
-Over generations, most have intermarried with one or more ethnicities, especially people of Chinese, Arab and European descent.
+They are thus a Creole ethnic group who came from much of Indonesia.
+Over generations, most have intermarried with one or more ethnicities, especially people of Chinese, Arab, and European descent.
 Most Betawis lived in the fringe zones with few Betawi-majority zones of central Jakarta.
-It is thus a conundrum for some Javanese people, especially multi-generational Jakarta residents, to identify as either Javanese or Betawi since living in a Betawi-majority district and speaking more of that creole and adapting is a matter of preference for such families.
+It is thus a conundrum for some first generation Betawi people, especially multi-generational Jakarta residents, to identify as either their parents' ethnicity or Betawi since living in a Betawi-majority district and speaking more of that creole and adapting is a matter of preference for such families.

 A significant Chinese community has lived in Jakarta for many centuries.
-They traditionally reside around old urban areas, such as Pinangsia, Pluit and Glodok (Jakarta's Chinatown) areas.
+They traditionally reside around old urban areas, such as Pinangsia, PIK, Pluit and Glodok (Jakarta's Chinatown) areas.
 They also can be found in the old Chinatowns of Senen and Jatinegara.
-As of 2001 they self-identified as being 5.5%, which was thought of as under-reported; this explains the 6.6% figure ten years later.
+As of 2001 they self-identified as being 5.5% of the population, which was thought of as under-reported; this explains the 6.6% figure ten years later.

 The Sumatran residents are diverse.
 According to the 2020 census, roughly 361,000 Batak; 300,960 Minangkabau and 101,370 Malays lived in the city.
 The number of Batak people has grown in ranking, from eighth in 1930 to fifth in 2000.
 Toba Batak is the largest subset in Jakarta.
 Working Minangkabau in the 1980s in high proportions were well-embedded merchants, artisans, doctors, teachers or journalists.
 Minang merchants are found in traditional markets, such as Tanah Abang and Senen.